 Mohammad Sohrabi

-Lichens as Biofactories: Extraction of Secondary Metabolites
+Lichens as Biofactories: Extraction and characterization of secondary metabolites

 Lichens in Bioprospecting and Drug Discovery Pipelines

-Industrial Applications of Lichen-Derived Compounds
+Industrial and Biotechnological Applications of Lichen-Derived Compounds

-Lichens in Functional Foods and Nutraceuticals
+Functional Foods and Nutraceuticals from Lichens

-Lichen-Based Biodegradable Materials and Packaging
+Lichen-Based Biodegradable Materials and Sustainable Packaging

 Controlled Cultivation and Biotechnology of Lichens